RippleOSI/Ripple-ShowcaseStack-Docs/index.md

 ## Exploring the Ripple Showcase Stack

-This documentation is aimed to support you in exploring and understand the Ripple Foundations open source platform showcase
+This documentation is aimed to support you in exploring and understand the Ripple Foundations open source platform showcase.
+To get a sense of the look , feel and scope of the showcase stack , check out our [online showcase stack demonstrator available from our homepage](http://ripple.foundation/)